qiyang-ustc/CASPaperTunneling/README.md

 ## Development

 There are a lot of features need to be polished, including a more intelligent url process and tests on Windows.
 Pull requests are very welcome!

+## Integration

+A proper integration of this program will allow you to open the pdf directly from the browser without opening the shell.
+Just type `caspt` to open your paper!

+### macOS

+For macOS users with [Alfred](https://www.google.com/search?client=safari&rls=en&q=afred&ie=UTF-8&oe=UTF-8), we also provide a workflow to integrate this program with Alfred.
+You can load it by clicking `macos/caspt.alfredworkflow` in this repo.